 Gold’s time-honored appeal as a haven from financial storms sent it to a record $1,921.17 an ounce in 2011.
 Investors sought safety from the threat of faster inflation and weaker currencies as governments expanded the money supply by buying bonds to stimulate flagging economies.
 As economic growth returned, stock markets rallied and the metal began to tumble.
 Bullion plummeted 28 percent in 2013, then slid another 1.4 percent in 2014.
 The rout hurt holders such as billionaire John Paulson, producers like Barrick Gold and the biggest owners of gold, central banks.
 Investors sold as much from physically backed gold exchange-traded products in 2013 as they bought in the previous three years combined, and kept disposing.
-Interest in gold revived at times in 2014 as concern about slower global economic growth, an emerging-market sell-off and turmoil in Ukraine and the Middle East stoked demand for a protection of wealth.
-Gold remains down about a third from its peak, fueling the debate about the lessons of the metal’s spectacular fall.
+Interest in gold revived at times, as investors speculated on the timing of U.S. interest rate increases, Greece’s possible exit from the euro and turmoil in Ukraine and the Middle East.
+Gold still remains down about a third from its peak, fueling the debate about the lessons of the metal’s spectacular fall.

 More than perhaps any other investment, bullion acts as an echo chamber for anxieties about economic growth, fears of geopolitical conflict and guesses about what the globe’s central bankers are thinking.
 Warren Buffett famously expressed his disdain for gold because it’s not productive like, say, companies or farmland.
 He wrote in 2011 that investors in the metal are motivated by their “belief that the ranks of the fearful will grow.”
 Gold bears say there are fewer reasons to own it now because central banks have engineered an economic recovery without sparking inflation, an argument bolstered by the slide in oil prices.
 The U.S. Federal Reserve ended its bond-buying program and faster U.S. economic growth plus higher interest rates will boost the dollar, another favorite haven.
-Goldman Sachs predicts that gold will extend its slide and head toward $1,050 an ounce.
+Goldman Sachs predicts that gold will extend its slide to $1,000 an ounce by the end of 2016.
 For many periods in history, though, gold has proved its worth among the arsenal of investments.
 Bulls say that consumer price gains will emerge again and that supply could be restrained by higher mining costs.
 Demand for gold is also supported by rising incomes in China and other Asian countries, where farmers buy the metal for dowries and there are fewer safe stores of wealth.

 The Reference Shelf